RCO Covid-19 Pandemic Response

 - Check in at the RCO main facility with the designated safety manager, or

 - Check in with the vehicle driver BEFORE entering the RCO vehicle, and

 - Sanitize hands, and

-- Complete Access Questionnaire, which includes a body temperature check (see Exhibit A), and
+- Complete Access Questionnaire, which includes a body temperature check (see Attachment A), and

 - Face coverings shall be required for the duration of the activity and transportation as currently mandated by State law.
 The following mask types will be allowed: